haruki-nikaidou/sapphire-box/astral-mask-encrypt/README.md

 Usage: astral-mask-encrypt <COMMAND>

 Commands:
-  key-encrypt   Encrypt a string with a password and seed hash-encrypt  Encrypt a string with a hash mint-key      Generate the hash which is used to encrypt a string.
-Never save this hash anywhere! key-decrypt   Decrypt a string with a password and seed hash-decrypt  Decrypt a string with a hash help          Print this message or the help of the given subcommand(s)
+  encrypt  Encrypt a string with a Combination Lock decrypt  Decrypt a string which was encrypted with a Combination Lock help     Print this message or the help of the given subcommand(s)

 Options:
   -h, --help     Print help